nabeelp/armada-infra/bicep/novnet/README.md

 ## Getting Started

-To deploy the infrastructure for the secure Azure AI Studio, you need to:
+To deploy the infrastructure for the secure Azure AI Foundry, you need to:

 ### Prerequisites